-k.
-Reinsurance – Description of any reinsurance treaties that have been excluded from the calculation of the additional standard projection amount along with an explanation of why the treaty was excluded, as well as a confirmation that none of the reinsurance treaties included serve solely to reduce the calculated additional standard projection amount without also reducing risk on scenarios similar to those used to determine the SR.
+h.
+Reinsurance – Description of any reinsurance treaties that have been excluded from the calculation of the additional standard projection amount along with an explanation of why the treaty was excluded, as well as a confirmation that none of the reinsurance treaties included serve solely to reduce the calculated additional standard projection amount without also reducing risk on scenarios similar to those used to determine the DR or SR.

-l.
-Other Considerations – To the extent not discussed elsewhere in the VA Report, a description of any material assumptions, margins, and other considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins used in the calculation of the additional standard projection amount, as well as disclosure of any analysis that has been performed to highlight the major drivers of the result.
+i.
+Other Considerations – To the extent not discussed elsewhere in the Annuity Report, a description of any material assumptions, margins, and other considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins used in the calculation of the additional standard projection amount, as well as disclosure of any analysis that has been performed to highlight the major drivers of the result.

+j.
+Aggregation – The following information on aggregation:

-m.
-Impact of Aggregation – Disclosure of the impact of aggregation, and discussion of the method used to determine the impact, pursuant to VM-21 Section 6.A.1.a.
+Disclosure of the impact of aggregation, that is, a comparison of seriatim calculations compared to aggregation permitted under VM-21 or VM-22, and discussion of the method used to determine the impact, pursuant to Section 6.A.1.a in VM-21 or VM-22.

+For VM-22, support that the criteria in VM-22 Section 3.F.2 is met.

+To the extent that aggregation is done across multiple model segments, whether across reserving categories or within a reserving category, the methodology used to allocate the aggregation benefit across model segments shall be documented.

+Riders and Supplemental Benefits – The following information on the riders and supplemental benefits attached to the base contracts subject to VM-21 or VM-22:

+A brief description of the benefit, option, or feature provided and a list of the products to which the rider or supplemental benefit is attached.

+An indication of whether the rider or supplemental benefit was valued with the base contract or separately, and a brief description of the valuation methodology used.

+Whether the rider or supplemental benefit had a non-zero reserve and whether the reserve amount was included in the respective column of the VA Supplement or Part 1 of the VM-22 Reserves Supplement.

+Any other information necessary to fully describe the company’s riders and supplemental benefits and the reserve methodology used.

-13. Additional Information – The following additional information:
+16. Additional Information – The following additional information:

 a.
-Per-Contract Amounts – Description of the basis for the allocation to per-contract amounts, in accordance with VM-21 Section 12.
+Per-Contract Amounts – For groups of contracts valued under VM-21 requirements, a description of the basis for the allocation to per-contract amounts, in accordance with VM-21 Section 12.

 b.
-Phase-In – If electing a phase-in period, as described in VM-21 Section 2.B, discussion of the phase-in calculation including:

-i.
-Regarding the determination of R2—i.e., the reserve as of Jan.
-1, 2020, following the VM-21 requirements in the 2019 NAIC Valuation Manual—disclosure of all changes from the Dec.
-31, 2019, reserve reported and documented in the 2019 PBR Actuarial Report (or AG 43 actuarial memorandum).
-Such changes should include changes in reinsurance agreements (e.g., recaptures) and other significant changes in in-force policies.

-ii.
-Regarding the determination of R1—i.e., the reserve as of the valuation date following the VM-21 requirements on or after Jan.
-1, 2020—disclosure of deviations from R2 in areas such as in-force contracts, scenario generation, or other aspects that should parallel the R2 calculation.
-Also include disclosure of deviations from the methods and factors used for 2020 reserve and documented in the 2020 VA Summary and VA Report for those areas that should parallel those used for the Dec.
-31, 2020, reserves.

-iii.
-Disclosure of any scaling factors applied to the phase-in amount due to material changes in the book of business, as well as any other modifications of the remaining phase-in amount.Sensitivity Tests – For each distinct product type for which margins were established:
+Sensitivity Tests – For each distinct product type for which margins were established:

 i.
 List the specific sensitivity tests performed for each risk factor or combination of risk factors, other than those discussed in Section 3.F.3.h.vi and Section 3.F.3.i.ii.